learn-co-students/nyc-web-062518/24-rails-auth/README.md

----
-Title: Intro to Rails
-Creator: Lecture by Johann Kerr <@johannkerr>, notes by Rishikesh Tirumala <@rishter>
-Type: Lecture
----

 # Auth in Rails

 ## Objectives
 - Understand, theoretically, how authentication and authorization work
+  - Understand the _difference_ between authentication and authorization and how they fit under the umbrella topic _auth_
 - Discuss different encryption and hashing schemes, and `bcrypt` specifically
+  - Do we want to ever store plaintext user passwords? (no)
-- Augment a user model in rails using `bcrypt` and `password_digest`
+- Augment a user model in rails using `bcrypt`, `password_digest`, and `has_secure_password`
 - Expose this information in a sample rails app
 - Go over sessions, cookies, and implement sign up, log in, and log out

-## Preparation
-Generally, this is the last Rails lecture.
-Students may have already taken the coding challenge before learning about Auth.

-Have some kind of application set up that could use some user interaction.

 ## Steps

 ### How does auth work in theory?
-(25 minutes)
-Answer the following questions together:
 ##### What is the difference between sign-in and sign up?

 Sign-up happens once, and afterwards the information that is used to authenticate a user exists in the system for sign-in.

+Sign-up corresponds to _creating_ a new user.
+Sign-in is authenticating an already existing user with some identifying piece of information.

 ##### What is authentication?